Cultural organizations need to reach new audiences or they risk their long-term survival. Here’s the data-informed cheat sheet on how to do it.

 Identifying access opportunities means finding out why emerging audiences aren’t coming and removing those barriers.
 You can only figure this out by asking the people who aren’t coming why they aren’t coming.

 On the whole, visitor-serving organizations pride themselves on their understanding of the need to do audience research.
 Indeed, many organizations have in-house capacities for audience research.
-Organizations need to shift their focus from audience research to market research.
+Organizations need to shift their focus on audience research to include market research.

-A word to the wise: Be careful about jumping to price as a primary barrier – it usually isn’t the sole barrier.
-Remember, we are trying to cultivate emerging audiences as regular visitors – not affordable access visitors – so do your organizations a favor and don’t jump to this “barrier” first.
+A word to the wise: Be careful about jumping to price as a primary barrier, as it usually isnt the sole barrier.
+Remember, we are trying to cultivate emerging audiences as regular visitors - not affordable access visitors - so do your organizations’ a favor and don’t jump to this barrier first.
 This is difficult, because price is usually where lazy organizations start the conversation.
 In other words, many organizations believe simply that if they build something, people will come…and if people don’t come, then it must be because of the price.

-Making matters worse, “expensive” is also how lazy visitors fill out survey questions.
-When asked why they don’t attend a new program, many folks will simply report, “It’s too expensive.”
+Making matters worse, expensive is also how lazy visitors fill out survey questions.
+When asked why they don’t attend a new program, many folks will simply report, “It is too expensive.”
 Be wary of this response.
-Certainly, sometimes program fees ARE too expensive, but we can find our true barriers this by figuring out the end of this sentence: “It’s too expensive for….”.
+Certainly, sometimes program fees ARE too expensive, but we can find our true barriers this by figuring out the end of this sentence: Its too expensive for…

 In sum: It’s critical to know why people ARE NOT coming to your organization before you can even try to engage emerging audiences.
 Without this information, other programmatic investments may be a waste of resources.

 3) (Create) PERSONALIZED PROGRAMS